StoutIEEE/macropad-workshop/single-layer.md

 # Single layer

-Making a single layer keymap is easy enough, start by copying the `test` folder in the keymaps folder and naming it either your moniker or name.
+Making a single layer keymap is easy enough, start by copying the `simple-numbpad` folder in the keymaps folder and naming it either your moniker or name.

 ![new folder](images/duplicate-test.png)